nemo0622/pokeemerald_base/README.md

     - Lighting!
 Day/Night system, shadows under all NPCs, and shining lamp posts.
     - Key item wheel, allowing up to 4 items to be registered.

-## Known Issues & Future of this project
+## Known Issues, Credits, & Future of this project

 - Most Pokémon with multiple forms only support a single form in the overworld
     - Ex: All rotom forms only show default rotom, all Burmy forms appear green, etc.
 - "Large" Pokémon sprites are currently not supported
     - Pokémon such as Dialga, Palkia, Giratina, and Arceus cannot follow you

+CREDITS:
+- RHH Team and aarant on Github (linked above) for many included features
+- Generation 5 Overworld Sprites: [Pokegirl4ever](https://www.deviantart.com/pokegirl4ever/art/Completed-pokemon-Unova-overworlds-212553542) on DeviantArt

 As of right now, I plan to continue adding more following Pokémon sprites over time.
 I will also make a few minor changes which will be added to the list above.